 Last Updated on

-Getting right to the point – if we had to choose our favorite New York City hotel, it would be the Library Hotel.
+Getting right to the point – if we had to pick our favorite New York City hotel, it would be the Library Hotel.
 Taking its inspiration from the iconic New York public library just one block down the road, this hotel executes its library theme perfectly.
 The design is based on the Dewey Decimal System,with each floor a different category (Social Sciences, Languages, Philosophy) and each room a different subject within that category.
 We were located in the Law Room, a corner suite on the Social Sciences floor.
 So many legal tomes lined shelves and were stacked on tables and the nightstand that had we booked a few more nights here, we may have checked out ready to pass the bar exam.

 A Manhattan monsoon pounded down during our stay, and so I spent much of the evening perched at the window, thumbing through law books and peering out at the picturesque yellow cabs whizzing by on Madison Avenue below as if this were a moving painting hung on my wall at home.
 The next morning, the image changed again, as thousands of walking suits gripping coffee cups dodged delivery men, school children and the usual smattering of New York crazies as they filed in to the surrounding skyscrapers.